Abang Long Fadil 3

-Abang Long Fadil 3 is a 2022 Malaysian Malay-language action comedy spy film directed by Syafiq Yusof with screenplay by Syafiq and MF Kencana; co-produced by Skop Productions and Astro Shaw.
+Abang Long Fadil 3 is a 2022 Malaysian Malay-language spy action comedy film directed by Syafiq Yusof with screenplay by Syafiq and MF Kencana; co-produced by Skop Productions and Astro Shaw.
 A sequel to Abang Long Fadil 2 (2017) and the third series in the Abang Long Fadil franchise, the film retains Zizan Razak as Fadil and co-stars Johan Raja Lawak, Elizabeth Tan, Maya Karin, AC Mizal, Shuib Sepahtu, Kazar Saisi, Ozlynn Waty, Tania Hudson, Wak Doyok and Daniella Sya.
 The film tells the story of Fadil who serves as a National Secret Service (NSS) spy agent, on a mission to bring down Chow Han's evil conspiracy, while he is being hunted by King Cobra for revenge.

 Synopsis

 Tells about the life of Fadil (Zizan Razak) who got an offer from N.S.S.
 (National Secret Service) to become a professional agent or spy in bringing down the biggest gang S.S.O.
 (Secret Society Organization) led by Chow Han (Johan Raja Lawak).
 Chow Han and his group have evil intentions to conquer the country of the archipelago and take over the government from the President of the Republic of the archipelago.
 Agent Fadil and Agent Alice (Elizabeth Tan) work together to defeat Chow Han's evil conspiracy.

 However, the mission became more complicated when Fadil's ex-girlfriend, Yana (Tania Hudson), interfered with the N.S.S. thus delaying the mission that had been set by Chief Kazar (Kazar Saisi).
 Chow Han realizes that he has been spied on by the N.S.S., so he sends a King Cobra (AC Mizal) assassin to eliminate Fadil and Alice.